 How Do I Calm My Dog Down?
 8 Tips for Anxious or Restless Pets

 Have you ever come home one day to a very excited dog?
-At first, you think it’s the excitement from seeing you, but thirty minutes into your stay, the dog keeps on barking, whining, and jumping around.
+At first, you think it’s the excitement of seeing you, but thirty minutes into your stay, the dog keeps on barking, whining, and jumping around.

 Most people love an active pup; after all, it’s a sign that it’s healthy.
-However, over-excitement and activeness can be exhausting for you, especially after a long day from work.
+However, over-excitement and activeness can be exhausting for you, especially after a long day at work.
 All you want is to relax!

 And you can only achieve this if your dog is calm.
 So how can you calm your restless dog?
 The following is a guide on what you can give your dog to calm him down.
 But first, let’s explore the reasons why your dog could be restless.